 I spent the entire month of May between the Trauma ICU and a rehab center.
 I had a fractured shoulder, a fractured knee, 5 broken ribs (ouch), a lacerated liver, spleen and lung with bruises covering 80% of my body.
 It was shocking and even now if I happen upon a photo from that time, I shudder.
-But I was alive and nothing but that fact filled my mind.
+But I was alive and nothing but that fact filled my mind though it all.

 It’s interesting how life plays out.
-I remember looking over at my husband day one or two while in the TICU and saying, “I’m broken”.
+I remember looking over at my husband the first or second day while in the ICU and saying, “I’m broken”.
 And I meant it very literally, I felt broken to pieces.
-Then the very next morning as I painfully woke up, before I even opened my eyes two words came flooding into my mind that I will never forget - grace and gratitude - and I knew at that moment there was no other way for this whole thing to go.
+Then the very next morning as I slowly and painfully woke up, before I even opened my eyes two words came flooding into my mind that I will never forget - grace and gratitude - and I knew at that moment there was no other way for this whole experience to go.

 As the days progressed they were filled with both grace and gratitude - and vulnerability and a humbling that I’ve never known.
 The nurses at Westchester Medical Center Trauma ICU were the most lovely, caring, giving people I’ve ever known.
-I remember over and over again thinking to myself, how can they have so much compassion, how can they be so kind - they dont even know me.
+I remember over and over again thinking to myself, how can they have so much compassion, how can they be so kind - I’m a total stranger to them.
 But they were - day in and day out.
-In the morning, in the afternoon, in the middle of the night - and I was filled with so much gratitude.
+In the morning, in the afternoon, in the middle of the night they showed up with compassion and a smile - and I was filled with so much gratitude.

-I remember being grateful for every thing.
-Everything big like the pain meds that were administered at exactly the right time every day and everything small like the lovely lady who didn’t speak English but came in every day to clean the floors and smiled a kind, gentle smile at me.
+I remember being grateful for everything.
+Everything big like the pain meds that were administered at exactly the right time every day and everything small like the lovely lady who didn’t speak English but came in every day to sweep the floors and always smiled a kind, gentle smile at me.

 I healed - at a pace that people marveled over.
-I went through rehab happily and relatively easily.
+I went through rehab happily and with relative ease.
 I found beauty in everything and everyone I came in contact with.
 For the first time in my life, I truly understood the full meaning of gratitude - and it healed me.

 Now, a year later I still hold on to gratitude though to be fair, sometimes it takes a little more work and a lot more mindfulness - but I can never let it slip away.
-Ive learned the importance of being thankful, of taking it one day at a time, of not taking things or people for granted, of being intentional about my life.
+Ive learned the importance of being thankful, of taking it one day at a time, of not taking things or people for granted.
+I learned to be intentional about my life.